ldipotetjob/mojitoverde/content/posts/2017-03-21-scalanutshell.md

 def groupBy[K](f: (A) ⇒ K): Map[K, List[A]]
 ```

-So this method **partitions** the collection in a map of lists according to a particular function.
-So for example if we group a list of String by its length all those elements of the list that have the same length will be in a same key K and will belong to the same List [A].
-As an important detail, the key K is the type that returns our function used to discriminate
+So this method **splits** the collection in a map of lists according to a particular function.
+For example, if we group a list of String by its length, all those elements of the list with the same length will be in a same key K and will belong to the same List [A].

 ```scala
 /** grouping by length */